When your business works with outside suppliers, these relationships can impact your bottom line

 If you’re ready to take your business to the next level, try Markaaz’s best-in-class technology for free.
 Discover first-hand how we can protect your small business and help it grow.

-Fabi Hubschmid, Chief Operating Officer and Co-Founder
+Fabi Hubschmid, Chief Operating Officer and Co-Founder, Markaaz

-About the author: Fabi Hubschmid is Chief Operating Officer and Co-Founder of Markaaz, the world’s first global platform to verify and connect every small business on the planet and the network of partners that support them.
+About the author: Fabi Hubschmid is the Chief Operating Officer and Co-Founder of Markaaz, the world’s first global platform to verify and connect every small business on the planet and the network of partners that support them.
 Hubschmid is an entrepreneur with global experience in the platform, construction, and smart cities industry with a track record of leading global and complex transformations across private and public sectors.
-Prior to co-founding Markaaz, Hubschmid was Strategic Development Officer for AXA Global Enterprise & Partnerships, Founder & CEO of the Enix Advisory, Tutor for the ‘Beyond Smart City’ course of the Massachusetts Institute of Technology (MIT), and a member of PwC’s Global Smart Cities Team.
+Before co-founding Markaaz, Hubschmid was Strategic Development Officer for AXA Global Enterprise & Partnerships, Founder & CEO of the Enix Advisory, Tutor for the ‘Beyond Smart City’ course of the Massachusetts Institute of Technology (MIT), and a member of PwC’s Global Smart Cities Team.
 Under the leadership of Hubschmid, the Markaaz team is developing the next generation of tools and resources for small businesses.
-Hubschmid is focused on creating positive and sustainable impact for small business owners.
+Hubschmid is focused on creating a positive and sustainable impact for small business owners.
 Hubschmid is a member of the WEF Global Innovator and Global Shapers and the Young Entrepreneur Council (YEC).